-Where is the Risk?
+Where is the risk?

 This is where I question the safety of this.
-No other parents seem to concerned, or maybe they are keeping their thoughts to themselves like me.
-They might not have any other underlying health conditions like myself, or are not overly bothered if their kid unknowingly catches or passes anything on to another kid, who intern passes it on to his parents or grandparents… And the list goes on and on and…..
+No other parents seem too concerned, or maybe they are keeping their thoughts to themselves like me.
+They might not have any other underlying health conditions like myself or are not overly bothered if their kid unknowingly catches or passes anything on to another kid, who intern passes it on to his parents or grandparents… And the list goes on and on and…..

-Better Safe then Sorry.
+Better safe then sorry

-In addition and Safety.
+In addition and safety